 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-The threads will vary in word counts according to the instructions for each discussion board prompt.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
+Each thread must be 300–400 words.
 Each thread must also demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 200–225 words.
-(MLO: D, E)
+Each reply must be 200–250 words.
+(MLOs: D, E)

-The student will take two exams.
-Each exam will cover reading and study material from the respective course modules according to the exam study guides.
-Each exam will be made up of two parts: 60 multiple-choice questions, and 1 essay question.
-Each exam will be open-book/open-notes and have a 90 minute time limit.
-The exam questions are included in the study guides.
-The student should throughoughly fill out the study guide and prepare the essay answer before beginning the exam.
-(MLO: A, B, C)
+The student will take two quizzes.
+Each quiz will cover readings and presentations from the respective course modules according to the quiz study guides.
+Each quiz will be made up of two parts: multiple-choice questions, and an essay question.
+Each quiz will be open-book/open-notes and have a time limit.
+The quiz questions are included in the study guides.
+The student should thoroughly fill out the study guide and prepare the essay answer before beginning the quiz.
+(MLOs: A, B, C)

-The student will write a 1200–1500-word essay in current Turabian format based on the passages and instructions provided within the course.
-Each essay must include at least 6 references in current Turabian format.
-(MLO: A, B, E)
+The student will write two 1,000–1,200-word essays in current Turabian format based on the passages and instructions provided within the course.
+Each essay must include at least 5 references in current Turabian format.
+(MLOs: A, B, E)